 Allix's career before moving into darts had seen him extensively involved in the music business, notably as drummer with the band Vanity Fare, whose song 'Hitchin A Ride' was a hit in both the UK and USA - where it sold over a million copies - in 1969.

-PHIL TAYLOR was inducted into the PDC Hall of Fame at the 2011 PDC Awards Dinner, recognising the 15-time World Champion's contribution to the sport in over 20 years at the top level.
+Phil Taylor was inducted into the PDC Hall of Fame at the 2011 PDC Awards Dinner, recognising the then 15-time World Champion's contribution to the sport in over 20 years at the top level.

 Throughout the growth of the Professional Darts Corporation, the name Phil Taylor has become synonymous with the image of the world's best darts players, with his success helping to take the sport to a new level.

-Already a two-time World Champion when the PDC was formed - following his success in the 1990 and 1992 BDO events - Taylor has won 14 further World Championship titles since.
+Already a two-time World Champion when the PDC was formed - following his success in the 1990 and 1992 BDO events - Taylor subsequently won 14 further World Championship titles.